Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/applications.md

 - long polling doesn't return a response until a message arrives in the queue, or times out
 - ec2 asking constantly for messages incurs a cots
   - implement long polling
+- when the ReceiveMessageWaitTimeSeconds property of a queue is set to a value greater than zero

 ### SQS notes